 To request sick leave for bereavement, you must submit your time off request through Kronos to your principal or supervisor for approval and follow normal leave protocol.
 Written bereavement documentation is necessary, as prescribed by sick leave regulation, when the absence is three (3) or more consecutive workdays.
 Documentation is provided to your supervisor.

-For more information, see regulation GARH-R (4) Leaves and Absences: Bereavement Leave or contact the Absence Management department via the Web site or at (404) 802-2365 or (404) 802-2330.
+For more information, see regulation GARH-R (4) Leaves and Absences: Bereavement Leave or contact the Absence Management department via the Web site or at (404) 802-2309.

 Educational Leave